UltraHash/ciphertext-only-attack-on-a-new-code-based-cryptosystem-/README.md

-# Ciphertext-only Attack on ''A New Code-based Cryptosystem (CBCrypto '20)''
+# Cryptanalysis of ''A New Code-based Cryptosystem (CBCrypto '20)''
 A proof-of-concept implementation for ''A New Code-based Cryptosystem (CBCrypto '20)" and ciphertext-only attack on  it.

 The code is written for SageMath 9.0.